citlaligm/Advance-Lane-Detection/writeup.md

 The code for this step is contained in the first code cell of the IPython notebook located in "./CarND-Advanced-Lane-Lines/calibration.ipynb.

-I start by reading all the calibration images given for the calibration of the camera.
+I started by reading all the calibration images given for the calibration of the camera.
 I applied the function ***cv2.findChessboardCorners*** to each image to detect and obtain the coordinates of the chessboard corners, this function will return 2 values one boolean (retval), True if the corners were detected and a list(corners) .
 If the coordinates were detected I would append this coordinates to my list called `imgpoints` which is a list to save the points corresponding to chessboard corners on the image in a 2D plane.
 In order to be able to map the position of the all the corners found in each image a list called `objpoints` this list contains a so called "object points" that have the form of (x,y,z), where z is always zero, this object points represent the coordinates of the chesboard cornes in the real world.

-In order to make sure that the corners were detected correctly I used the function `cv2.drawChessboardCorners` to draw the corner found on top of the image tested.
+In order to make sure that the corners were detected correctly I used the function ***cv2.drawChessboardCorners*** to draw the corner found on top of the image tested.
 This is the result.

 ![alt text][image1]

-I used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the ***cv2.calibrateCamera()*** function.
+I applied this distortion correction to the test image using the ***cv2.undistort()*** function and obtained this result:

 ![alt text][image2]